minh-ton/apple-updates/showcase.markdown

 ---

 # SHOWCASE
-This page previews the bot in action in a test Discord server.
+This page previews the bot in a test Discord server.

 ## Screenshots